mvac7/fR3eL_VDP_TMS9918A_Lib/README.md

 	- Added SetVRAMtoREAD and SetVRAMtoWRITE functions
 	- Added FastVPOKE and FastVPEEK functions
 	- Added initialization of MC mode (in SCREEN function) with sorted map.
-	- The order of input values in the VPOKE function has been reversed to optimize the function by taking advantage of the new Z80 calling conventions.
+	- Added initialization of the color table in GRAPHIC1 mode (based on the values ​​previously given by the COLOR function).
 	- The FillVRAM, CopyToVRAM, and CopyFromVRAM functions have been optimized for faster access to VRAM.
-- v1.4 (16 August 2022) Bug #2 (initialize VRAM address in V9938) and code optimization
+- v1.4 (16 August 2022) Bug #2 (initialize VRAM address in V9938) and code optimization.
-- v1.3 (23 July  2019) COLOR function improvements
+- v1.3 (23 July  2019) COLOR function improvements.
-- v1.2 ( 4 May   2019)
+- v1.2 ( 4 May   2019) ?
-- v1.1 (25 April 2019)
+- v1.1 (25 April 2019) ?
 - v1.0 (14 February 2014) Initial version

 <br/>